EURODEO/openradardata-requirements/Deliverable_Requirements.md

    * A minimum set of (required and recommended) use and discovery metadata must follow the data, i.e., as part of the data files
    * This metadata must follow agreed standards
    * It must be possible to translate from the agreed data-following standards to other standards, such as DCAT and ISO19115 and related profiles of these
-   * Based on discussion in https://app.zenhub.com/workspaces/e-soh-63fc8658faa10d2e7d262c3c/issues/zh/40 we only treat open datasets without restrictions in the first stage.
+   * --SKIPP??-- Based on discussion in https://app.zenhub.com/workspaces/e-soh-63fc8658faa10d2e7d262c3c/issues/zh/40 we only treat open datasets without restrictions in the first stage.
 This implies that a license is required on all data, and that e-soh only takes in the data if it has an open license or a release statement.

 *Acceptance criteria:*